davidpfister/odbc.f/README.md

 # Introduction
 <!-- ABOUT THE PROJECT -->
 The Fortran ODBC Library (_odbc.f_) is a modern, lightweight, and robust interface designed to enable seamless interaction between Fortran applications and relational databases through the Open Database Connectivity (ODBC) standard.
-This library provides a set of Fortran modules and procedures that allow developers to connect to ODBC-compliant databases, execute SQL queries, and manage data directly from Fortran programs, leveraging the power and simplicity of modern Fortran standards.
+This library provides a set of Fortran modules and procedures that allow developers to connect to ODBC-compliant databases, execute SQL queries, and manage data directly from Fortran programs.

 ## About the Project
 <p align="center">